shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ```

-This automates the whole process and creates a nice plot of the relative performance of the supplied function which you can see in the figure below.
+This automates the whole process and creates a nice plot of the relative performance of the supplied function(s) which you can see in the figure below.

 {{< figure src="perf.png" title="**Performance of various computation methods for L2-norm calculation**" >}}